 There are potential advantages to using aromatic sleep and tranquility blends.
 In general, it’s believed that combining multiple oils in one recipe creates a synergy, which can’t be matched with using single oils.

 For years, I suffered with insomnia.
 Essential oils have helped me so much, to the point where I don’t have to worry if I’m going to get a good night’s sleep.
-Nowadays, I almost always do.
+Nowadays, I almost always get a decent night’s sleep.

 Essential Oils that Promote Sleep